Morgan Stanley boss acknowledges slow progress on diversity

 Other Wall Street banks also used their prepared testimony to detail efforts to increase the diversity of their workforce and provide more services to minority communities.

-The Senate Banking and House Financial Services committees will hear from the chief executives of JPMorgan Chase & Co, Bank of America Corp, Citigroup, Wells Fargo & Co, Goldman Sachs Group and Morgan Stanley on Wednesday and Thursday.
+The Senate Banking and House Financial Services committees will hear from the chief executives of JPMorgan Chase & Co (JPM.N), Bank of America Corp (BAC.N), Citigroup, Wells Fargo & Co (WFC.N), Goldman Sachs Group (GS.N) and Morgan Stanley on Wednesday and Thursday.

 Our Standards: The Thomson Reuters Trust Principles.